Canonical density matrices from eigenstates of mixed systems: The reduced density matrix of the impurity

-is the density of bath particles in state $|\psi_\alpha\rangle$ projected onto the site $m$.
+the reduced one-body density of residual bath particles at the site $j$ when the entire system is in state $|\psi_\alpha\rangle$.
+In Eq.~\ref{eq:rho_b}, the partial trace over all but one ($N_{\rm B}-1$) bath particles and the impurity ($\text{I}$) is denoted by $\text{Tr}_{N_{\rm B}-1,{\rm I}}$.
 The energy fluctuations

-provide a measure of the proximity of the natural orbitals of the RDM to the eigenstates of the (perturbed) Hamilton operator of the subsystem.
-It should be noted that in the limit of very weak impurity-bath coupling these MF corrections will become negligible.\\ An example for the natural-orbital occupation number distribution of the impurity RDM emerging from a single energy eigenstate of the entire system with state index $\alpha=4364$ (with $\alpha$ sorted by energy) and energy eigenvalue $E_\alpha = -2.396$ lying on the tail of the DOS with positive $\beta$ for $W_{\rm BB}=1$ is shown in Fig.~\ref{fig:D1_fit}.
+provide a measure for the proximity of the natural orbitals of the RDM to the eigenstates of the (perturbed) single-particle Hamilton operator of the subsystem, $\hat H_\text{I, eff} = \hat H_{\rm I} + \hat W_{\text{MF},\alpha}^{\text{(IB)}}$.
+The energy fluctuations (Eq.~\ref{eq:var_e}) vanish only when the natural orbitals $|\eta_{m,\alpha}\rangle$ with which the matrix elements in Eq.~\ref{eq:var_e} are evaluated do coincide with the eigenstate of $\hat{H}_\text{I,eff}$.
+Therefore, the variance $\Delta \bar\epsilon_{m,\alpha}^\text{(I)}$ can serve a distance measure of the natural orbitals from eigenstates of the impurity Hamiltonian operator.
+The MF correction in Eq.~\ref{eq:w_mf} follows from the Liouville-von Neumann equation for the reduced system where the interaction with the bath consists of the MF term and a collision operator.
+The collision operator describes the correlations between the impurity and the bath particles and contains the so-called two-particle (subsystem-bath) cumulant $\Delta_{12}$.
+We numerically monitor the validity of the MF approximation through the magnitude of the two-particle correlation energy determined by $\Delta_{12}$.
+Consistently we find that for all many-particle states $|\psi_{\alpha}\rangle$ which reduce to a near-canonical RDM for the impurity, the correlation energy is negligible compared to the MF energy thereby justifying Eq.~\ref{eq:nat_orb_ene}.
+Of course, in the limit of weak impurity-bath coupling, the MF correction (Eq.~\ref{eq:w_mf}) becomes negligible as well. \\ A representative example for the spectrum of the impurity RDM, i.e.~the occupation number distribution of natural orbitals of the impurity RDM emerging from a single energy eigenstate of the entire system with state index $\alpha=4364$ (with $\alpha$ sorted by energy) and energy eigenvalue $E_\alpha = -2.396$ lying on the tail of the DOS with positive $\beta$ for $W_{\rm BB}=1$, is shown in Fig.~\ref{fig:D1_fit}.

-Indeed, the Boltzmann distribution $\propto e^{-\beta \bar\epsilon_{j,\alpha}^{\rm (I)}}$ characterizing the canonical density matrix is observed.
-Moreover, the fit to an exponential with $\beta=0.58$ predicted by the microcanonical ensemble for the entire system (Eq.~\ref{eq:beta_micro_E}) reproduces the distribution of occupation numbers very well.
-Thus, the emergence of a canonical density matrix from the reduction of state $\alpha=4364$ is verified.